 Love Your Liver

-As part of this group of 70 experts from across industry and the government we are campaigning for the introduction of a new alcohol strategy which calls for a 50p minimum price per unit of alcohol and a range of policies to address the health effects of the national issue of excessive drinking.
+As part of this group of 70 experts from industry and government we are campaigning for the introduction of a new alcohol strategy which calls for a 50p minimum price per unit of alcohol, mandatory labelling of alcohol with health and nutritional information, and a range of policies to address the health effects of the national issue of excessive drinking.

 Liver Patients’ Transplant Consortium